 - The link between regulation, quality system & Data Integrity

-- Migration dans le Cloud & Data Integrity.
+- Migration in the Cloud & Data Integrity

 Approx 3 billion pre-filled syringes were sold worldwide in 2016, and the prospects for growth remain good.
 Drugs based on technologically manufactured active ingredients (biotechnology medications) filled into syringes currently thereby have a share of approx. 15% of the total market value for pre-filled syringes.
 These high-growth biotech drugs, such as monoclonal antibodies, are, due to their complexity, sensitive with regard to possible interactions with individual syringe components.

 Undesirable protein aggregations can thus arise in the filled syringes during storage, which impair the effectiveness of the medication.
 Syringe system manufacturers like Gerresheimer therefore strive for a reduction or avoidance of syringe components like silicone oil or tungsten.
 This article concerns itself with the reduction and avoidance of tungsten in prefillable glass syringes.

 Gerresheimer in the meantime offers a broad spectrum of tungsten-reduced and tungsten-free prefillable syringes:

 - Washing process directly following syringe forming for the significant reduction of the tungsten load

 - Replacement of tungsten pins with other metals: Gx RTF® tungsten-free syringe